-While most organizations have adopted data analytics tools, research by Gartner shows that only 29% of businesses met their ROI goals from their data initiatives.
-This means that most companies don’t realize value from their data and analytics stack.
+While most organizations have adopted data analytics tools, research by Gartner shows that only 44% of data and analytics (D&A) leaders report that their team is effective in providing value to their organization.
+This means most companies don’t realize value from their data and analytics stack.

 If you have chosen Tableau for data analysis and are not realizing value as expected, it makes sense to look for alternatives.
 By comparing different features and capabilities, you’ll come to understand which platform best meets your business needs.
 Below you’ll find an overview of some of the most popular Tableau competitors.